eonist/eonist.github.io/_posts/2019-12-13-spm-and-github-action.md

 ## Gotchas:
 - TestTarget must have unique name if you use them as dependencies of other repos.
 Or else swift wont know which is correct 🤷, So name the TestTarget YourProjectName_OSName_Tests (drop the underscores)
 - "Swift test" in terminal builds for macOS
+- Having two .yml files in a project can be a problem.
+As can running parallel tests or projects commandline be.
+Im not sure github spins up new server for each .yml file etc. If it does it might not be a problem.

 ## Example:
 ```swift